mtask/CollectiFOR/docs/viewer/README.md

 By default all collections and timelines are used when the viewer is launched.
 File Navigator can only work with one collection at the time and enforces to select a collection.
 There's a dropdown menu at the right side of the navigation bar were you can select a specific collection/timeline or all collections/timelines depending on the current page.
+The collection list automatically includes collection "extra" which you can select if you want to add manual findings that are not directly related to a specific collection.

 ![](imgs/collections.png)
 ![](imgs/timelines.png)